 This 2-day wilderness adventure will have you learning to surf on Newquay’s famous Fistral Beach, diving off cliffs into the sea, and wild camping in one of the most scenic parts of the country.

 For nature lovers and those with a sense of adventure, this is an excellent weekend experience that I’ll certainly have a go at the next time I’m in Cornwall.
+Learn more about this highly-rated activity in Newquay, here.

 2. Spend a Day at Fistral Beach